Church of the Holy Annunciation, Dubrovnik

-The Church of the Holy Annunciation (Црква Светог благовјештења; Crkva svetih Blagovijesti) is a Serbian Orthodox church in Dubrovnik, south Croatia.
-It was built in 1877.
+The Church of the Holy Annunciation (Црква Светог благовјештења; Crkva svetih Blagovijesti) is a Serbian Orthodox church in Dubrovnik, Croatia.

 History

 In 1434, during their attempts to capture Herceg Novi, the people of Dubrovnik promised the Bosnian duke Sandalj Hranić that they would allow the construction of an Orthodox church and a shelter for the infirm within the territory of the Republic.
-Following Sandalj’s sudden death, his widow Jelena, daughter of Prince Lazar decided to settle in Dubrovnik after withdrawing from further political struggles.
+Following Sandalj's sudden death, his widow Jelena, daughter of Prince Lazar decided to settle in Dubrovnik after withdrawing from further political struggles.
 Thinking of her final years, Jelena intended to build a small church in Dubrovnik, where she wished to be buried.
 To remind the citizens of Dubrovnik of the promise once made to her late husband, she asked her nephew, Despot Đurađ Branković, to mediate on her behalf.
 The request was refused, with the explanation that papal approval would be required.

 After the great earthquake of 1667, about 600 Orthodox families from Herzegovina offered to pay 2,500 gold ducats annually in order to settle in the Republic.
 Between 1671 and 1674, the Catholic priest Brnja Đurđević advocated in the Senate for permission to build an Orthodox church within Dubrovnik itself.
 The Senate rejected the proposal, fearing that citizens might be drawn to the church out of convenience and eventually convert to Orthodoxy.
 In 1743, Pope Benedict XIV, in a letter to Archbishop of Dubrovnik, recommended that Dubrovnik should not allow the settlement of Orthodox Christians.

-New demand to build an Orthodox church in the city came when in February 1770 Count Orlov's fleet, on a mission to encourage revolt in Greece, confiscated Dubrovnik's ships which were transporting Ottoman reinforcements near Nafplio.
-In 1775 it was agreed that Russian Empire will send its consul to Dubrovnik and that he will build an Orthodox chapel in the garden of the Russian consulate.
+New demand to build an Orthodox church in the city came when in 1770 Count Orlov's fleet, on a mission to encourage revolt in Greece, confiscated Dubrovnik's ships which were transporting Ottoman reinforcements near Nafplio.
+In 1775, it was agreed that Russian Empire will send its consul to Dubrovnik and that he will build an Orthodox chapel in the garden of the Russian consulate.

-On April 30, 1867, in the Municipal Assembly, rich trader Božo Bošković bought three houses of baron Frano Gondola with a garden behind them for a sum of 28,500 fiorins inside the Walls of Dubrovnik in the old town.
+In 1867, in the Municipal Assembly, rich trader Božo Bošković bought three houses of baron Frano Gondola with a garden behind them for a sum of 28,500 fiorins inside the Walls of Dubrovnik in the old town.

-The church has a valuable collection of icons, some of them dating from the 15th and 16th centuries.